Is Ben Affleck A Terrible Lover? Jennifer Lopez Hints He Lacks Bedroom Skills

 “We just happened to be together at the birth of the tabloids.
 I would do it all over again, I think.
 I really would.
 Even the relationship part.
 I just feel like everything is part of your story and your journey and is meant to be and helps you grow if you’re willing to look at it, and I’m willing to look.”

-Ben revealed to E Online that he keeps in touch with Lopez.
+Ben revealed to E!
+Online that he keeps in touch with Lopez.
 He admitted that he still cares for her and he keeps up with her.
 He explained they don’t rely on each other for advice but they are “in contact.”

 “We don’t have the kind of relationship where she relies on me for advice, but we do have the kind of relationship where there’ll be an e-mail saying, ‘Oh, your movie looks great.’
 I remember when she got American Idol.
 I said, ‘This was really smart.
 Good luck,'” Ben said of Jennifer.